DyogenIBENS/Agora/doc/HowTo.md

 The [`agora-multi-constrained.ini`](../conf/agora-multi-constrained.ini) configuration
-file tells AGORA to use multiple filters on different ancestors, and how to conbine the results.
+file tells AGORA to use multiple filters on different ancestors, and how to combine the results.

 Run the entire workflow with `agora.py`: